AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/what_is_rr.rst

 RoadRunner 1.0 supports the following features:

-1. Time Dependent Simulation (with optional conservation law reduction) using CVODE
+1. Time Dependent Simulation (with optional conservation law reduction) using CVODE.
-2. Supports SBML Level 2 to 3 but currently excludes algebraic rules and delay differential equations.
+2. Supports SBML Level 2 to 3 but currently excludes algebraic rules and delay differential equations, uses latest libSBML distribution.
-Uses latest libSBML distribution
 3. Defaults to LLVM code generation on the backend, resulting is very fast simulation times.
 4. Optional generation of model C code and linking at run-time.
-5. Compute steady state
+5. Compute steady state.
-6. Metabolic Control Analysis
+6. Metabolic Control Analysis.
-7. Frequency Domain Analysis
+7. Frequency Domain Analysis.
 8. Access to:
-     1. Eigenvalues and Eigenvectors
+     1. Eigenvalues and Eigenvectors.
-     2. Jacobian, full and reduced
+     2. Jacobian, full and reduced.
-     3. Structural Matrices of the stoichiometry matrix
+     3. Structural Matrices of the stoichiometry matrix.
-9. Ability to add plugins to the core, distribution comes with Levenberg-Marquardt optimizer plugin
+9. Ability to add plugins to the core, distribution comes with Levenberg-Marquardt optimizer plugin.
-10. RoadRunner is provided in the form of:

 Licence